Skip to main contentSkip to docs navigation

 pnpm init

-2. Install Webpack and its plugins. webpack is the bundler core, webpack-cli lets you invoke it from the terminal, webpack-dev-server runs a local development server, and html-webpack-plugin lets us keep index.html in src/ instead of dist/.
+2. Install Webpack and its plugins. webpack is the bundler core, webpack-cli enables the webpack command in the terminal, webpack-dev-server runs a local development server, and html-webpack-plugin keeps index.html in src/ instead of dist/.
 The --save-dev flag (or -D in pnpm) marks these as build-time dependencies.

 pnpm add -D webpack webpack-cli webpack-dev-server html-webpack-plugin